This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

-A basic setup of barbell, bumper plates, barbell stands and bench can easily be used in the driveway if you pay some attention to the weight and how easy they are to move around.
-It’s a good idea to get a big rubber mat to protect your driveway and equipment from damage and reduce noise.
+A basic setup of barbell, bumper plates, barbell stands and bench can easily be used in the driveway.
+A plate tree on wheels makes the weight plates mobile.
+It’s also a good idea to get a big rubber mat to protect your driveway and equipment from damage and reduce noise

 Which equipment is easy to move around and which add-ons can you get to make this setup even better?
 Keep reading to find out.